cogniteev/backache/README.md

 to manage itself.

 #### Operation retry
-A task can retry itself in the future.
-It can provide a custom retry delay, and additional parameters.
+A task can retry itself in the future via the `retry` member method of the given *context*.
+The task can specify the `kwargs` arguments of the retried task.

 For instance, this can be used to know how many times the task has been retried. (see example below)

 #### Operation failure

-A processing tasks can also cancel itself definitely.
+A processing tasks can also cancel itself definitely via the `quarantine` member method of the given context.
 In such event, the task is moved in a custom `quarantine` queue (by default *backache-queue*).
+Note that the `quarantine` member methods accepts `kwargs` argument, available in tasks pushed in the *backache-queue*.

+This can be used to push errors, status code, ...

-If a processing task throws an `Exception`, it is immediately moved in the *quarantine* queue.
+Note: If a processing task throws an `Exception`, it is immediately moved in the *quarantine* queue.

 #### Example:
 The operation task below demonstrate how a task can retry itself no more